Passenger Trains of Denver: The Decade Before Amtrak 1960-1970 by John D. Mummert.

 Synopsis histories are provided for Denver Union Station and for every passenger train from six major railroads (AT&SF, CB&Q, CRI&P, D&RGW, MP and UP) that operated into Denver during this era.
 A brief overall operational history is provided for each train, plus sample equipment consists from different years-illustrating the rise and fall of some of the most famous passenger trains to operate across the western United States.

-South Platte Press, softcover, 64 pages, standard portrait book 8 x 10 in., B&W photographs, DUS Timeline, bibliography.
+South Platte Press, softcover, 64 pages, standard portrait book 8 x 10 in., Black-and-White photographs, DUS Timeline, bibliography.